CODAIT/max-node-red-docker-image/README.md

 ## Getting started

-This repo is home to the containerized version of the Model Asset Exchange Node-RED nodes and sample flows, packaged together so you can run the examples with ZERO installation!
+This repo is home to the containerized version of the Model Asset Exchange Node-RED nodes and sample flows, packaged together so it can be run with ZERO installation!

 To begin, you will need one pre-requisite: [Docker](http://www.docker.com).